Percedal15019/BlockChain/README.md

 If your interested more about blockchain and how it works, then i will recommend you to check out this youtube video ---> https://youtu.be/gyMwXuJrbJQ

-To work in the solidity, you must know about EVM and how to access it:
+To work in solidity, you must know about EVM and how to access it:

 1. First,